SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/01-Streams.md

 [video src="https://videos.softuni.org/hls/Java/Java-Advanced/07-Streams-Files-and-Directories/EN/interactive-java-advanced-streams-files-and-directories-8-9-Closing-A-File-Stream-1-2-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-To avoid memory leaks and application crashes, we should close any streams that we open when they are no longer needed.
+To avoid memory leaks and application crashes, we should close any streams that we have previously opened when they are no longer needed.

-One way to close File Streams is by using `try-catch-finally` to handle possible exceptions:
+One way to close a file stream is by using `try-catch-finally` to handle possible exceptions:

 ```java